vetsin/code-jam-2025/ARCH.md

   * each Vault has 0..N items (each item is a login, item, or thing. "my gmail account" is an item).
     * each item has 1..N fields.
       * a field is a `key:value` pair of an identifying name and its content (like `email:foo@bar.com`)
-        * each value may have a type, e.g. string, password, x509 key, etc.
+        * each value is a string that can be blacked out if it's sensitive information (e.g. passwords)
 * vaults are encrypted at rest
   * encrypted with a key, or `Passcode`
     * `Passcode`s are generated via 'stupid ui elements' -- e.g. anything not currently considered to be good for auth